-- Complete the Rutgers, Graduate School, New Brunswick application form and all other requirements to qualify for graduate admission.
+- Complete the Rutgers Graduate School, New Brunswick application form and all other requirements to qualify for graduate admission.

 - Provide all official transcripts from all undergraduate and graduate coursework from an accredited college or university.

-- A Bachelor's degree in Spanish or at least 12 credits in upper-division courses (300 & 400 level) or graduate credits in the Spanish language, linguistics, literature, translation, culture or civilization.
+- A bachelor's degree in Spanish or at least 12 credits in upper-division courses (300 & 400 level) or graduate credits in the Spanish language, linguistics, literature, translation, culture or civilization.

 - Those students with an undergraduate degree from a non-English speaking university must submit the TOEFL or IELTS scores with their application.
-For further information, please visit the Rutgers, Graduate School, New Brunswick website at http://gradstudy.rutgers.edu/information/international-students.
+For further information, please visit the Rutgers Graduate School, New Brunswick website at http://gradstudy.rutgers.edu/information/international-students.

 - Have attained a cumulative GPA of at least 3.0 (based on a 4.0 scale) or equivalent.

-- Provide one of the following documentation: a valid license to teach Spanish, a valid provisional or temporary license for an applicant pursuing licensure or certification, or relevant work experience of at least 3 years.
+- Provide one of the following documentations: a valid license to teach Spanish, a valid provisional or temporary license for an applicant pursuing licensure or certification, or relevant work experience of at least 3 years.